Is B&Q open over the Easter weekend? Plus the latest Click & Collect and online delivery updates

 B&Q stores are not open for browsing or shopping today but you can place orders online and collect them from the store's car park.
 However, please note the following information regarding the Easter weekend, from B&Q.

+"Stores are open for contact-free collections on Good Friday, Saturday and Easter Monday from 8am to 5pm

-"This Easter weekend, B&Q stores across England, Wales and Northern Ireland will be closed on Easter Sunday, 12 April 2020, while Scottish stores will remain open for contact-free collections as usual."
+On Easter Sunday (12 April), stores across England, Wales and Northern Ireland are closed, while Scottish stores remain open for contact-free collections“

 That means that stores will be open for order collection from 8am to 5pm on Friday, Saturday and Monday.